A Guide to Moving to London

 1. Register with a doctor: Getting a doctor, or a GP as they’re often called, set up in the UK is very important.
 Student health services exist, but getting access usually requires having a registered doctor.
 Your university can also help you find one.

 2. Open a UK bank account: Another important step, this will make life easier for you when it comes to paying for things while in the country.
+For steps on opening an account, read how to open a student bank account.

 3. Go to orientation events: It may seem like a no-brainer, but orientation is a great time to learn who you’ll study with and where everything is at your uni.